-You can record a voice memo by pressing the Record button and then speaking into the Voice Microphone.
+To record a voice memo, you can press and hold the memo button on the live controls, a red recording light and time will appear above the button to indicate it is recording, release the button to end the recording.
+You can also record a voice memo by pressing the memo button once, then pressing the record button.
 Stop the recording by pressing the same button.
-To listen to the at a low playback volume, you may not be able to hear the memo playback.
+To listen to the memo before saving, press the Play button.
+Please be aware that if your detector is set at a low playback volume, you may not be able to hear the memo playback.

 To write a text memo, tap in the blank space and a touchscreen keyboard will appear.
-When finished typing, press the \mathbf{V} arrow at the bottom of the screen to hide the keyboard.
+When finished typing, press the \vee arrow at the bottom of the screen to hide the keyboard.
 Metadata can be optionally saved with memos, including temperature and humidity, current location, and light level measurement.
 To do this, press the buttons corresponding to the measurements you would like added to the memo.